The Guide to Becoming Successful at Freelance Photography

 If you spend hours on end retouching photos in Lightroom, you’ll see a reduction in the quality of your post-processing work.
 Besides regular exercise and a gallon of coffee, learn to take a break when needed.
 Taking an hour from your schedule isn’t the end of the world.
 You’re still a professional photographer AND a human being as well.

 Figure out who your ideal client is and where freelance photography jobs are supposed to come from.

-Contacting potential clients (prospects) to introduce yourself (and share a link to your website0 can go a long way.
-Take time to think about where you would like your jobs to come from and figure out the best ways to reach those people.
+Contacting potential clients (prospects) to introduce yourself (and share a link to your website) can go a long way, especially when you want to become a freelance photographer.
+Consider where you would like your jobs to come from and figure out the best ways to reach those people.

 Connect with the owners of popular blogs about photography to see if they would be willing to feature your work.
 Approach them with the idea that their readers might be interested in your work, and if it is good enough, they’ll often be willing to do this without asking for money.
 As long as you’re offering them content of value that they can use for free on their website, they’ll be happy to return the favor by giving you some exposure.

 Overpromise = Underdelivering.
 Don’t do it.

 Just because you think it will be easy for you to finish a freelance photography job quickly, don’t say you can finish it by tonight.
 You never know what will come up, and you definitely shouldn’t do anything that could potentially sacrifice the quality of your work and hurt your image as a freelance photographer.

 Give yourself more time to work on projects, and if you finish something earlier than expected, it’ll be an excellent way to surprise the client with your efficiency.
 Being a freelance photographer means that you have to take care of everything by yourself.
 So promise just as much as you can do.